-We are going to take a look at some of the problems that can get in your way of producing the images that you want and tips in achieving wonderful images.
+We are going to take a look at some of the problems that can get in your way of producing the images that you want and tips for achieving wonderful images.

-Your digital camera will like to do all the work and many of us use the auto light balance option on our cameras.
-In normal condition this works a treat and is certainly what my camera a Canon 5D is set to most of the year, but snow is sneaky and confuses your auto settings, so we need to compensate for this.
+Your digital camera will like to do all the work; many of us use the auto light balance option on our cameras.
+In normal conditions, this works great and is certainly what my camera is set to most of the year, but snow is sneaky and confuses your auto settings, so we need to compensate for this.

-When lighting a subject such as a portrait you need to get as much of the subject in the frame as possible this will allow the camera to take a better and more accurate reading and avoid the subject being too back lit which will cause a silhouette effect.
-The best way would be to take a meter reading from just in front of your subject, then light and set meters accordingly but for amateur purposes the former is better especially if you are relying on the camera to do the lions share of the metering.
+When lighting a subject for a portrait, you need to get as much of the subject in the frame as possible; this will allow the camera to take a better and more accurate reading and avoid the subject being too backlit, which will cause a silhouette effect.
+It’s best to take a meter reading from just in front of your subject, then light and set meters accordingly, but for amateur purposes the former is better, especially if you are relying on the camera to do the lion’s share of the metering.

-Of course much of this may be altered in post production using for example Photoshop but it would be wise to have the correct information there in the first instance.
-Once detail is lost from over exposure it is gone forever and the same can be said for too much shadow.
-Putting up the exposure post production may leave you with a grainy image.
+Of course, much of this may be altered in post production but it would be wise to have the correct information there in the first instance.
+Once detail is lost from over exposure it is gone forever, and the same can be said for too much shadow.
+Putting up the exposure in post production may leave you with a grainy image.

-If the detail is all there in a picture but you would like more light on the subjects as they have been back lit a little too much then you can increase the exposure if you are happy to lose some of the background detail.
+If the detail is all there in a picture but you would like more light on the subjects, you can increase the exposure if you are happy to lose some of the background detail.

-For static landscape scenes when the light is going using a slower shutter speed will give you a nice effect, however this should only be used in conjunction with a tripod or perhaps using a wall otherwise to much camera shake will occur.
+For static landscape scenes when the light is going using a slower shutter speed will give you a nice effect, however this should only be used in conjunction with a tripod or perhaps using a wall, otherwise too much camera shake will occur.

-- Take out lots of batteries as they are used up much faster in freezing conditions.
+- Take out lots of batteries; they are used up much faster in freezing conditions.
 It can be useful to have them in a pocket close to your body heat.

-- Use camera cards better suited to extreme conditions for example Scan Disc extreme.
+- Use camera cards better suited to extreme conditions, for example SanDisk Extreme.

 - And the most important… Wear thick socks and gloves.
-I wear fingerless ones with grips on the palms.
+I wear fingerless gloves with grips on the palms.